aosabook/500lines/pedometer/chapter.md

 Back to the `uploads` view.
 The `uploads` view renders an error if one exists, renders `summary` with all uploads to present the table of upload data, and then creates the input form for user and trial info.

 The last and largest portion of the `uploads` view is the layout of the form that allows a user to input data.
 Note that the form, on submission, performs an HTTP POST to `/create`, which we'll discuss as our last route.
 All input fields either have placeholder text to indicate the data needed, or, in the case of select fields, a placeholder field.
 The fields that require numerical data are of type `number` so that the browser doesn't allow submission of the form unless proper data is passed in.
-This type of front-end validation prevents us from making an unnecessary HTTP request when we know that the data is incorrect before having to pass it to the server to determine that.
+This type of front-end validation prevents us from making an unnecessary HTTP request when we know then and there that the data is incorrect.

 ### get '/upload/*'